 If you’re thinking of starting a project on the side, it could be great for you to research and look into a side entity.
 This gives you flexibility and the benefits we’ve discussed if you incorporate in one of the states above.
 You can set up one side LLC to manage all of your projects under, and when they take off you can split them off into their own, separate entity.
 We’ve written about this specifically here.

-This entry was posted on Friday, July 13th, 2018 at 4:29 am and is filed under Company News, Incorporation, New Business Ideas.
+This entry was posted on Friday, July 13th, 2018 at 4:29 am and is filed under New Business Ideas, Company News, Incorporation.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.